Skip to main content

 Dulwich Estate properties require Estate approval for any visible roof alterations, including dormers.
 Rear dormers are generally acceptable, but the Estate has specific requirements for materials (matching the existing roof covering), dormer proportions, and window style.
 The approval process takes 4-6 weeks in addition to any Southwark Council requirements.
 Non-Estate properties in Dulwich follow standard Southwark planning guidance and permitted development rules.

-Three patterns cover most of what we build in SE21 and SE22.
-L-shaped dormer on a Victorian villa is the most common Dulwich project.
-The large Victorian villas in East Dulwich and along the streets towards Honor Oak have double-pitched roofs with substantial headroom at the ridge, allowing L-shaped dormers that create a master suite — bedroom, en-suite, and walk-in wardrobe — typically 30-40 square metres of usable floor area.
-Cost is £65,000-£100,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+The large Victorian villas in East Dulwich and along the streets towards Honor Oak have double-pitched roofs with substantial headroom at the ridge, allowing L-shaped dormers that create a master suite, bedroom, en-suite, and walk-in wardrobe, typically 30-40 square metres of usable floor area.
+The scope covers structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
 Build time 12-16 weeks.
-Hip-to-gable on an Edwardian semi in Dulwich Village or West Dulwich is the second pattern.
-The Edwardian semis around Calton Avenue and the streets near Dulwich Park have hipped roof structures that suit hip-to-gable conversions creating a full-width master bedroom with en-suite.
-Cost is £60,000-£90,000.
+The Edwardian semis around Calton Avenue and the streets near Dulwich Park have hipped roof structures that suit hip-to-gable conversions, creating a full-width master bedroom with en-suite.
 Build time 12-14 weeks.
-The new gable wall must match the existing brickwork — typically London stock or matching pressed brick depending on the property.
-Mansard conversion on listed Georgian properties around Dulwich Village is the third (less common) pattern.
-Listed Building Consent is required and the design must be sympathetic to the original roof character — typically traditional materials (slate, lead flashing) and proportions that read as a continuation of the existing roofscape.
-Cost is £95,000-£160,000 reflecting the heritage materials and consent process.
-Build time 18-24 weeks including consent application time.
+The new gable wall must match the existing brickwork, typically London stock or matching pressed brick depending on the property.

-Many Dulwich loft conversions are on properties with planning constraints — the Dulwich Estate scheme of management, conservation areas, or Grade II listed status.
-Treatment options are constrained.
-Dulwich Estate properties (most of SE21, large parts of SE22 and SE24).
-Estate consent is required for any visible roof alteration including dormers and roof material changes.
-Estate consent process takes 4-6 weeks in addition to any Southwark Council requirements.
+Dulwich Estate properties cover most of SE21 and large parts of SE22 and SE24.
+Estate consent is required for any visible roof alteration including dormers and roof material changes, and runs in addition to any London Borough of Southwark requirements.
+The process takes 4-6 weeks.
 Documentation is detailed: elevations, material specifications, dormer proportions, and window style.
-The Estate has specific views: rear dormers are generally accepted, front-facing dormers are typically refused.
-Materials must match the existing roof covering (Welsh slate is common; pressed concrete tiles on later properties).
-Window style on the dormer must use traditional sash or casement designs rather than modern fixed picture windows.
-We've handled multiple Estate consent applications for Dulwich loft conversions and know what the Estate approves and what they push back on.
+The Estate generally accepts rear dormers and typically refuses front-facing ones.
+Materials must match the existing roof covering, Welsh slate is common; pressed concrete tiles appear on later properties.
+Window style must use traditional sash or casement designs rather than modern fixed picture windows.
+We have handled multiple Estate consent applications for Dulwich loft conversions and know what the Estate approves and where it pushes back.
 The Estate application is included in the project as part of the standard service.
-Listed Building Consent.
-For Grade II listed Dulwich properties (most common around Dulwich Village), Listed Building Consent is required for any roof alteration.
-Lambeth and Southwark conservation officers review each application individually.
-Application takes 8-12 weeks at Southwark and runs in parallel with planning.
-We work with conservation-specialist architects on listed projects.
-Southwark Council planning permission.
-For non-Estate, non-listed properties in Dulwich, standard Southwark planning rules apply.
-Permitted development covers most loft conversions within volume limits — 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced.
-Front-facing dormers are not permitted development.
-We submit a Lawful Development Certificate (£103) for written confirmation.

-A Dulwich loft conversion is structurally significant work that typically involves the structural engineer, multiple trades, and Building Control across 12-16 weeks (longer for listed properties or where Estate consent is required).
-Structural design.
-Our chartered structural engineer specifies the steelwork — typically a ridge beam where the existing roof structure can't accommodate the new floor loads, plus floor structure (I-joists or sawn timber) sized for the load and span.
-For mansard conversions, the existing roof structure is largely replaced, requiring more substantial structural work.
+Our chartered structural engineer specifies the steelwork, typically a ridge beam where the existing roof structure can't carry the new floor loads, plus floor structure (I-joists or sawn timber) sized for the load and span.
+For mansard conversions the existing roof structure is largely replaced, requiring more substantial work.
 Calculations are submitted to Southwark Building Control before work starts.
-Fire safety follows Building Regulations Part B — protected escape route from the new loft floor down to the front door of the property.
-This means fire-rated doors (FD30 minimum) on every habitable room along the escape route, mains-wired smoke alarms on every floor (interlinked), and 30-minute fire resistance on the staircase walls.
-The original ground-floor doors often need replacement to meet FD30 standard — typically £400-£600 per door fitted including the upgrade.
-We include these in the contract scope rather than discovering them at Building Control inspection.
-NICEIC electrical certification covers all new circuits to BS 7671.
-Insulation is designed to U-value 0.18 W/m²K for sloping roofs and walls (Building Regulations Part L).
-For listed properties, we use breathable insulation systems that don't trap moisture in the original roof structure.
+Fire safety follows Building Regulations Part B: a protected escape route from the loft floor to the front door, FD30-minimum fire-rated doors on every habitable room along that route, mains-wired interlinked smoke alarms on every floor, and 30-minute fire resistance on staircase walls.
+The original ground-floor doors often need upgrading to FD30 standard.
+We include these in the contract scope rather than finding them at inspection.
+All electrical work is NICEIC-certified to BS 7671.
+Insulation is designed to 0.18 W/m²K for sloping roofs and walls (Building Regulations Part L).
+For listed properties we use breathable insulation systems that don't trap moisture in the original roof structure.
 Party Wall Act 1996 applies to most Dulwich loft conversions on terraced or semi-detached properties.
-We serve party wall notices early in every project so the schedule isn't delayed.
-Surveyor fees are typically £750-£1,500 per neighbour.
-Building Control inspections happen at structure, insulation, and completion stages.
-Southwark Building Control charges typical fees and the council schedules inspections efficiently.
-The completion certificate is delivered at handover.
-Fixed-price contracts cover labour, materials, structural engineer calculations, party wall surveyor fees, scaffolding licences, FENSA registration, Building Control fees, Listed Building Consent applications, and Dulwich Estate consent applications.
-The contract is signed before any work starts.
+We serve notices early in every project, and party wall surveyor fees are covered in the contract.
+The fixed price is confirmed after a free site visit and covers labour, materials, structural engineer calculations, party wall surveyor fees, scaffolding licences, Building Control fees, and, where applicable, Dulwich Estate consent and Listed Building Consent applications.

 Loft Conversions in Dulwich: What's Included